La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-your knowledge of the referent set of ``_jun_ -hunt'' includes a member which John will want to append to the ones he knows, before the cheese is stolen.
+your knowledge of the referent set of _jun_ -hunt includes a member which John will want to append to the ones he knows, before the cheese is stolen.
 This is the ultimate meaning of the _gua\spi_ sentence.

 ## The Organizational Syntax Level